4 of the Best Sustainability Masters Programs Right Here in the U.S.

 What can you do with a master’s in education?

 Bard’s program supports graduates in moving beyond the role of a front-line environmental educator.
-With your degree, you could rise to the challenge of leadership positions in environmental organizations.
+With your environmental education degree, you could rise to the challenge of leadership positions in environmental organizations.
 You could design curriculums, build programming, raise money, and scale opportunities to reach more people.

 Bard gives students the opportunities and elements they need to succeed in this niche industry: integrated experience-based learning, hands-on experience, and capstone projects that encourage close collaboration between students and faculty.